Usheninte/idea_allbuying/_posts/2018-09-12-how-i-built-my-first-open-source-react-plugin-for-the-freecodecamp-test-suite.md

 * NPM
 * Node.js

 I will try to make this as brief as possible.
-I tried several times (for a whole day actually), before I could even succeed in make the plugin functional.
+I tried several times (for a whole day actually), before I could even succeed in making the plugin functional.
 Upon making it functional, implementation in a React app became a hassle.
 Time and time again, I was faced with technical difficulties, yet still I overcame.
 I cannot say how much **_Google Search_** aided me, in solving my problems on my own.

 <img src="http://res.cloudinary.com/poetrique/image/upload/v1536758965/allbuy-i-ng/gallery/1.gif" />